danielsobrado/CCDAK-Exam-Questions/Cluster-Administration/Questions1.md

 Which of the following is stored in Zookeeper for a Kafka cluster?
 (Select two)

-A. Consumer offsets
+- - A. Consumer offsets
-B. Kafka broker information
+- B. Kafka broker information
-C. Topic partition assignments
+- C. Topic partition assignments
-D. Topic-level configurations
+- D. Topic-level configurations
-E. Producer client IDs
+- E. Producer client IDs

 **Answer:** B, D

 **Explanation:**
-In a Kafka cluster, Zookeeper is used to store critical cluster metadata.
-This includes:
+In a Kafka cluster, Zookeeper is used to store critical cluster metadat- - A. This includes:

 - Kafka broker information: Details about each broker in the cluster.
 - Topic-level configurations: Topic configurations such as retention policies, replication factors, etc.